 The city paid Karas and his partners a total of $932,000back in 2000, records show, for the 10,000 square foot property.
 The culturally diverse businesses forced to close included a Korean delicatessen, a Chinese restaurant, a Mexican burrito shop, a pizza parlor and a donut shop.

-The Oakland Downtown Food Mart, known in the neighborhood as the “D & F,” was a community meeting spot and an essential part of the city’s fabric.
-Our customers were among the city's most influential personalities: Black Panther’s leader, Huey Newton; Your Black Muslim Bakery's founder, Dr. Yusef Bey; Diego Chairs, who pumped iron at the nearby YMCA and played prisoner roles in movies like Clint Eastwood's "The Dead Pool," Oakland Raiders player, Otis Sistrunk and Tower of Power's Lenny Williams.
+The Oakland Downtown Food Mart, known in the neighborhood as the “D & F,” was a an essential part of the city’s fabric that drew sme of the area's most colorful personalities like: Black Panther’s leader, Huey Newton; Your Black Muslim Bakery's founder, Dr. Yusef Bey; Diego Chairs, who pumped iron at the nearby YMCA; and Tower of Power's Lenny Williams.

-In the 70s, former Oakland City Councilman Fred Maggiora would walk from city hall – a few blocks away -- to trade Karas city-comped Oakland A’s tickets for boxes of fruit.
-He burned rubber out of a back alley onto 20th Street after Karas sold him the family's 1974 Chevy Nova.
-Maggiora liked the "roar" of the engine, but I had flipped the air filter housing at the high school auto shop so it sounded stronger than it really was.
+In the 70s, former Oakland City Councilman Fred Maggiora would walk from city hall – a few blocks away -- to visit and trade Oakland A’s tickets for boxes of fruit.
+I remember him buring rubber behind the market onto 20th Street after my father sold him our 1974 Chevy Nova.
+Maggiora liked the roar of the engine after I flipped air filter housing to make the engine sound stronger than it really was.

 Power to the people.

 Theo Karantsalis spent his youth working at his family's Downtown Foodmart, formerly located at 20th & Telegraph Avenue, before the city of Oakland seized the property, in 2000, under eminent domain.
 He was also an "ace" news carrier for the former Oakland Tribune.